annaesvensson/yellow-copenhagen/README.md

 **TODO:** *Change the link to your own repository.
 Mention third party libraries and web services that you use.*

 ## Designer

-**TODO:** *Make your own extension based on this example.
-Have a look inside your `system/extensions` folder.
-Edit files that start with `basic`.
-You can edit the language settings in file `basic.txt`.
-You can put additional files into your `system/layouts` folder and `system/themes` folder.
-[Learn more about the API](https://datenstrom.se/yellow/help/api-for-developers).*

 Example.
 [Get help](https://datenstrom.se/yellow/help/).